yunoizarh/cs104assignment/README.md

 # cs104assignment
-my assignment solutions and codes foe csc104
+my assignment solutions and codes for csc104